Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Channel Estimation and Radar Sensing

-In practical scenarios, the number of reflectors $P$ is typically unknown.
+In practical \gls{ISAC} scenarios, the number of reflectors $P$ is unknown.
 Iterative channel estimation algorithms often rely on a \gls{SC} \cite{marchese2024,Muppaneni2023,Mattu2024,Khan2021,Khan2023,Yogesh2024} to estimate $P$ and detect multiple paths.
+A conventional approach relies on defining a threshold based on the energy of the residual vector in \eqref{eq:ResidueComputation}.
+Specifically, when the energy of $\mathbf{y}^{(i)}$ falls below a designated tolerance value, the iterative process terminates, and the estimated number of propagation paths, $\hat{P}$, is determined by the total number of iterations performed.
 However, this approach raises the following concerns:

 \begin{enumerate} \item \textit{Threshold-dependent accuracy}: The performance of an iterative channel estimation algorithm that uses a \gls{SC} to estimate $P$ heavily depends on the choice of the convergence tolerance parameter.
 To minimize estimation error, an exhaustive search for the optimal threshold is often necessary \cite{Khan2021}.